livecode-summerschool/livecode-summerschool.github.io/index.md

 <b>Place:</b> Central venues, Sheffield UK

 European live coding summer school!
 Learn to quickly+easily make algorithmic patterns with Hydra (for visuals) or TidalCycles (for music).
+Hang out with other nice people in the fine city of Sheffield, one of the crucibles of electronic music, with the rugged Peak District national park a stone’s throw away.

 * 30th Aug - Beginner evening session - everything you need to get started with live coding in Tidal or Hydra, suitable for absolute beginners (whether you're a beginner in code, music and/or visual art!)
 * 31st Aug - 1st Sep - a two-day intensive course in TidalCycles or Hydra, from the ground up